jogusrikanth-code/Airflow_POC/docs/SETUP_SUMMARY.md

-# Setup Summary
+# ⚙️ Setup Summary — Quick Reference Guide

+Hey!
+This is your quick reference for accessing and configuring your Airflow deployment.
+Everything you need to know about UI access, credentials, and DAG visibility in one place. 🚀

+> **💡 Bookmark this!** You'll refer to it often during development.

 This project runs Apache Airflow on Kubernetes (Docker Desktop) and demonstrates an end‑to‑end enterprise pipeline.
-This guide covers how to access the UI, set credentials, and ensure DAGs are visible via either local mounts or Helm + git-sync.

-## Airflow UI Access
+## 🌐 Airflow UI Access
 - Service: `airflow-webserver` (type `LoadBalancer`)
 - URL: `http://localhost:8080` (Docker Desktop exposes LoadBalancer at localhost)
 - Verify service: